Robert trained at RADA.

 Recent theatre work includes Michael Frayn's 'Alarms and Excursions' - National Tour.
 Dr John Watson in 'The Secret of Sherlock Holmes' at the Duchess Theatre, and Geoffrey Hammond in 'Public Property' at the Trafalgar Studios and Jim Hacker in Yes Prime Minister at the same theatre.
 Also Charles Pooter in 'Diary Of A Nobody' at the Theatre Royal, Northampton and the National Tour of 'Blackbird' by David Harrower, for which Robert was nominated for Best Actor in the Manchester Evening News Drama Awards.
 He also played the frantic taxi driving bigamist, John Smith, in Ray Cooney's hit comedy farce 'Caught in the Net', at the Vaudeville Theatre.
-Robert also regularly performs 'Summoned by Betjeman' by Christopher Matthew, in which he portays the late Poet Laureate and 'Teddy bear to the nation', John Betjeman.
+Robert regularly performs 'Summoned by Betjeman' by Christopher Matthew, in which he portays the late Poet Laureate and 'Teddy bear to the nation', John Betjeman.

 A regular contributor on radio as actor and broadcaster, Robert has read biographies of both P.G Wodehouse and John Betjeman for Radio 4 and co-created the long running radio series, with writer Brian B Thompson, Trueman and Riley, in which he plays D.I Trueman.
 He also played Prof. David Poll in the comedy series 'Higher' by Joyce Bryant and Arthur Lowe in Roy Smiles 'Dear Arthur, Love John'.
-Also, 'Goodnight From Him', in which he plays Ronnnie Barker in a dramatisastion of the story of the Two Ronnies and Arthur Box-Bender in 'Sword of Honour' by Evelyn Waugh, adapted into six parts by Jeremy Front.
+Also, 'Goodnight From Him', in which he plays Ronnnie Barker in the story of the Two Ronnies and Arthur Box-Bender in 'Sword of Honour' by Evelyn Waugh, adapted into six parts by Jeremy Front.
 Most recently has recorded Incredible Women by Rebecca Front and Jeremy Front.